At St Mary’s we understand that the process of applying to higher education can be a daunting one for students and parents alike.

 What’s the difference between conditional and unconditional offer?

-This offer will lay out conditions that your son or daughter will need to meet in order to have their place confirmed.
+This offer will lay out conditions that your applicant will need to meet in order to have their place confirmed.
 Conditional offers often depend on exam results, which for most people means waiting for their results day to see if they have met the entry requirements.

-Your son or daughter has already met the entry requirements and the place is theirs should they wish to accept the offer.
+Your applicant has already met the entry requirements and the place is theirs should they wish to accept the offer.
 If they accept an unconditional offer, they cannot make an insurance choice or be entered into Clearing.

-What if my son or daughter doesn’t get the right grades for their course?
+What if my young person doesn’t get the right grades for their course?

 Don’t panic, Clearing is open from early July until late September and offers a final route to applying for a university course.

-Adjustment is the opposite of Clearing and allows your son or daughter to switch to a different university or degree programme if they get better results than they’re expecting.
-From this time, your son or daughter has a maximum of five days to find an alternative course.
+Adjustment is the opposite of Clearing and allows your applicant to switch to a different university or degree programme if they get better results than they’re expecting.
+From this time, your young person has a maximum of five days to find an alternative course.

 Please visit our application process webpages for more information and the UCAS website to learn about the exact dates of the process.